-How doctors, nurses, other staff and patients have been involved
+How our doctors, nurses and other staff, and patients have been involved

 We know that a wide range of people have an interest in local health services and want to have their say and help us make any changes.
 Over the last four years, we have made every effort to listen to and involve as many people as possible.